Paris Maison de la Bretagne Cultural Centre

 So if you are travelling through France and thinking of stopping in Brittany, then this could well be a good place to visit, but there is also always a varied and comprehensive programme of events and exhibitions taking place for something completely different to discover while in the capital city of France.

-Visiting to La Maison de la Bretagne Cultural Centre in Paris
+Visiting the Paris Maison de la Bretagne Cultural Centre

 This centre is located in the 15th Arrondissement in the Montparnasse area close to the Tour Montparnasse Tower, and you will find that this museum, cultural and exhibition centre along with the tourist information section is open on a Monday through to a Friday from 9:30am to 6pm.